 It all started with a throne and a game of blame.
 No, not that kind of throne, the porcelain kind.
 This is not my story to tell, but it’s true (mostly) and too rich not to share.
 Names have been changed to protect the

 innocent guilty.
 Anyway, it’s certainly not my fault.

 Once upon a time there was a toilet which needed to be replaced.
 The mini-makeover in the bathroom also included replacement of the tile.
 The tile was laid, the throne was set and all was well in the kingdom.
-Well, all except the faint smell she occasionally ignored.
-The gurgling sound was harder to ignore.
-The upstairs toilet roiled and burped during the night disturbing sleep and raising curiosity but not causing alarm.
+Well, all except the faint smell the queen occasionally ignored.
+The gurgling sound was harder to ignore, but when the upstairs toilet roiled and burped during the night, it disturbed sleep and raised curiosity but not alarm.

 What was happening downstairs was more sinister.
 By morning the tub had filled with eau de sewage and flowed like an infinity edge pool.
 Of course instead of chlorinated water it was, um, well, never mind.
-Anyway, there was a muddy river running down the hall.
+Anyway, there was a muddy, odiferous river running down the hall.